 The first Hall of Fame Induction was held in March 2018 and honored Msgr.
 James Gilg, Mike McMahon (posthumously), Brad Hildebrandt, and the 1998 State Champion Wrestling Team.

 HawkWalk is an annual event at Skutt Catholic High School.
 Each year, students, faculty and staff are asked to solicit sponsorships for a five-mile trek around Lake Zorinsky, with the money directed toward financial assistance.
 HawkWalk is scheduled for Wednesday, April 21, 2021.

 There’s no better time to reminisce about your glory days than on Moylan Field during the homecoming football game.
 Bring the whole family and reconnect with alumni under the tent for food, drinks, and another SkyHawk win!
 Due to COVID restrictions this year’s event may look different.
 Check back for further information.
 The date is set for October 9.

 Set for November, this special Mass is held to honor the beloved deceased members of the Skutt Catholic family who passed away in the previous 12 months.

-*CANCELLED* Test your knowledge and support financial assistance at Skutt Catholic.
+Test your knowledge and support financial assistance at Skutt Catholic.
 Gather a team of 8-10 members for a night of fun, food, and fellowship.
-This year’s event is scheduled for Saturday, April 4.
-For more details and to reserve your spot click here.
+This year’s event is to be determined.
+Check back for date, time and ways to support the event.